ChargeUp mobile app brings fast-charging to you for $25 a month

 SparkCharge mobile-charging service

 In keeping with standard DC fast-charging practices, the ChargeUp service will only charge cars up to 80% capacity.
-Charging sessions also have time limits: 50 minutes for the basic subscription, and 100 minutes for the Premium subscription.
+Charging sessions also have time limits: 50 minutes per session/request for the basic subscription, and 100 minutes for the Premium subscription.
+Subscribers can make one request per 24 hours, so in a 30-day month that could bring 30 fast charges.

 SparkCharge is also pitching mobile charging as a helpful service for EV drivers living in apartments or condos that lack charging stations.
 Investors (SparkCharge has raised $5 million since its 2017 founding) also seem to see value in mobile charging as a backup plan for drivers, accounting for infrastructure failures or unexpected trips and detours.